frownbreaker/WebRFGateway/README.md

 # WebRFGateway

 Web to 433mHz gateway ESP8266 - Small, Simple, Fast, Reliable, Robust simple integration with Node-Red (Big timer, Amzon Alexa) bluetooth sensors based on ESP32 detectors (e.g. detect someones Mi band) PIRs via ESP8266 and embedded controller such as TV transponders.
-Also has support for IR sending, OTA updated, etc.
+Also has support for IR sending, OTA updated, etc. [Hello Oleg]

 This project creates and RF Blaster web server running on an ESP8266.